kizmet/Sprint-Challenge-React-Wars/README.md

 - [ ] What does it mean to _think_ in react?

 - [ ] Describe state.
+data of an object
 - [ ] Describe props.
+properties of an object
 ## Project Set Up

 Follow these steps to set up and work on your project: